AerialX/PSL1GHT/README.md

 Building
 --------

-Run make in the psl1ght directory to build it all.
-Then set the environment variable $PSL1GHT to the folder where you wish to install it to, for example
+Run make install in the psl1ght directory to build it all, and make sure to set the environment variable $PSL1GHT to the folder where you wish to install it to, for example...

+    cd /path/to/psl1ght.git
-    export PSL1GHT=/path/to/psl1ght/build
+    export PSL1GHT=/path/to/psl1ght.git/build
+    make
+    make install

-... for a local build of it somewhere.
-Make sure this is set when you are building any of the examples.
+... for a local build of it.
+Ensure that $PSL1GHT is set when you are building any of the examples or other apps that use PSL1GHT.

 Status